-Pleasantrees' competitors near Easthampton include other marijuana establishments licensed in Easthampton and Northampton.
+Pleasantrees' competitors include other marijuana establishments licensed in and around the town.

 3.3 Competitive Advantage

 Pleasantrees' competitive advantages over their competition include a dynamic team of industry professionals, women, minorities and veterans.
 Our management team is made up of the best in the industry and will ensure successful operations.